sbackus/antifa-witches/README.md

 ### PORTRAYING FASCISM

-Be a hateful, bigoted, racist fuck.
+Be a hateful, bigoted, racist, fuck.
 Keep your hate a secret.
 Shroud it in nationalism, respectability and traditionalism.
 Always deny your fuckery.
 Use dog whistles and secret symbols to gather your supporters.